chipsalliance/chips-alliance-website/content/news/implementing-dual-core-lockstep-in-the-veer-el2-risc-v-core/index.md

   - veer
 ---

-Safety-critical applications, especially those used in the fields of aerospace, automotive and industrial control systems, require high-reliability computing and fault-tolerant operation.
 Techniques such as Triple Modular Redundancy (TMR) and Dual Modular Redundancy (DMR, e.g. Dual-core Lockstep (DCLS)) provide an extra layer of protection against errors by replicating critical components of a system.
 TMR involves triplicating key system elements and using majority voting to determine the correct output, thereby mitigating the impact of faults.
 DMR, a more resource-efficient approach, relies on duplicating components and comparing their outputs to detect inconsistencies.

-Another DMR use case is protection against side channel attacks in security contexts like Root of Trust macros, where DMR can help detect and prevent error injection when the attacker gains physical access to the chip.

 DMR is particularly advantageous in applications where power, cost, and space constraints make TMR less practical, but where fault detection and mitigation still remain critical.
 These fault-tolerant architectures are further augmented by rigorous software validation, creating a comprehensive safety framework for systems that cannot afford failure.

+An example of DMR is the Dual-core Lockstep (DCLS) mechanism.
+Use cases include safety-critical applications such as aerospace, automotive and industrial control systems, where high-reliability computing and fault-tolerant operation are required.
+DCLS can also be used as protection against side-channel attacks in security contexts like Root of Trust macros, where it can help detect and prevent error injection when the attacker gains physical access to the chip.
+The latter case is why DCLS is now being implemented for the CHIPS Alliance [Caliptra](https://github.com/chipsalliance/Caliptra/tree/main) RoT project.

 This article describes the implementation of a DCLS functionality in the [VeeR EL2](https://github.com/chipsalliance/Cores-VeeR-EL2), a 32-bit core variant from the VeeR family of RISC-V cores hosted by [CHIPS Alliance](https://www.chipsalliance.org).
 Explained by CHIPS Alliance member Antmicro, we will discuss how the DCLS module detects errors, show how to configure DCLS in the VeeR EL2 core, and briefly describe the verification process.